-Using doctoral dissertations and master’s theses is a useful way to bolster your research for your school paper.
+Using doctoral dissertations and master’s theses is a useful way to bolster your research for your APA format school paper.
 As post graduate students are required to do original research for their theses, these sources cover current, timely topics.
 Follow the examples below for how to format thesis citations for your APA references list.

-Teachers prefer you use as many primary sources as possible when creating a thesis or dissertation in APA 6 format.
-Even so, it is a good idea to incorporate secondary sources in your research, especially to guide you to authoritative primary sources.
-So, take the time to look through the reference list, works cited or bibliography for additional sources.
+Teachers prefer that you use as many primary sources as possible when creating a thesis or dissertation in APA 6 format.
+Even so, it is a good idea to incorporate secondary sources in your research.
+They can guide you to authoritative primary sources.
+So, take the time to look through the reference list, works cited or bibliography of secondary sources to find additional sources.

-Many graduate and post graduate students submit their theses to subscription databases, institutional archives and even publish on their own websites.
+Many graduate and post graduate students submit their theses to subscription databases and institutional archives.
+Some even publish their work on their own websites.
 Although there is a trend towards creating a portfolio rather than publishing a master’s thesis, there is still plenty of original material out there.

 Doctoral dissertation or master’s thesis available from a database service format:

 - Indicate that it is a doctoral dissertation or master’s thesis in parenthesis after the title.